 - Within our asset management we offer specialized renewable energy funds, such our Solar Energy fund launched in 2012 that supports investments in solar plants

-In June 2020 we announced the completion of our strategic acquisition of GCube, a specialist renewable energy underwriter with a long track record of offering insurance products and services in the U.S., Europe and globally.
-This acquisition deepens our in-house expertise in renewable energy insurance and enables us to bring more products to market in support of a low-carbon transition.
+In May 2020 we announced the completion of our strategic acquisition of GCube, a specialist renewable energy underwriter with a long track record of offering insurance products and services in the U.S., Europe and globally.
+This acquisition deepens our in-house expertise in renewable energy insurance and enables us to bring more products to market in support of the transition to a decarbonized society.

 Providing Leadership for a Low-Carbon Future